 - 1. (a) Partnership understandings as to the methods adopted by a partnership may be reached explicitly in discussion or implicitly through mutual experience or awareness of the players. - (b) Each partnership has a duty to make its partnership understandings available to its opponents.
 The Regulating Authority specifies the manner in which this is done. - 2.
 Information conveyed to partner through such understandings must arise from the calls, plays and conditions of the current deal.
-Each player is entitled to take into account the legal auction and, subject to any exclusions in these laws, the cards he has seen.
-He is entitled to use information specified elsewhere in these laws to be authorized.
+Each player is entitled to take into account the legal auction and, subject to any exclusions in these laws, any cards seen.
+Any information specified elsewhere in these laws as authorized may also be used.
 (See Law 73C.) - 3.
 A player may make any call or play without prior announcement provided that such call or play is not based on an undisclosed partnership understanding (see Law 40C1). - 4.
 The agreed meaning of a call or play shall not alter by reference to the member of the partnership by whom it is made (this requirement does not restrict style and judgement, only method).